-HMS Queen Elizabeth is the largest and most powerful vessel ever constructed for the Royal Navy, set to enter service in 2020.
+HMS Queen Elizabeth is the largest and most powerful vessel ever constructed for the Royal Navy.

 The Key Numbers: